Program Information

 How can I apply?

-Applicants must complete an MTAAP form including the portion to be filled out by the metor artist and a separate portion to be filled out by the apprentice.
+Applicants must complete an MTAAP form including the portion to be filled out by the mentor artist and a separate portion to be filled out by the apprentice.
 The application package must also include samples of the mentor and apprentice's work; depending on the type of tradition, this might be photographs, objects, and/or audio tapes of performances.
 Applicants are encouraged to contact the MTAAP Coordinator to discuss the application prior to submitting it.

 Please download and review our Application Guide prior to applying.
 Applications, including supporting materials must be submitted by the first Monday in January each year.
+Submit your completed application packet to public programs coordinator Micah Ling at lingmica@msu.edu, or to MITraditionalArts@msu.edu.
+If you are submitting a printed copy, please contact Micah Ling for the mailing address.

-Application Guide MTAAP Application View Awardees
+MTAAP Application (PDF) MTAAP Application (DOCX) View Awardees